 The West African and the Asia-Australian monsoons are the main monsoon systems while there are also South – American and North -American monsoons.

-Based on the location, a monsoon may not cause much change in weather conditions, while in some areas it can convert a desert into, green grassland.
+Based on the location, a monsoon may not cause much change in weather conditions, while in some areas, it can convert a desert into green grassland.
 Monsoon doesn’t mean rain, although several people believe it is.
-Basically, it is just strong breezes which blow from cold to hot environments.
+Basically, it is just strong breezes that blow from cold to hot environments.

 Interesting Monsoon Facts